KevinAst/MyWeb/FireWithin/Psalms.md

 The book is structured into five parts marked off by the phrase, Praise be to the Lord… Amen and Amen!These five “books” remind the reader of the five books of Moses.
 Like the law, these song lyrics can be read and studied for instruction.
-Psalm 1 emphasizes such meditation and seems to have been placed first to make this point.
+Psalms 1 emphasizes such meditation and seems to have been placed first to make this point.

 The five books also tell a three-part story of Israel’s redemption: